Harvinlong/Final-Project/README.md

 The looming threat of Recession in the US Stock Market has initiated a great deal of trepidation amongst investors and public.
 People are already resorting to precautionary measures ensuring stability during the much-anticipated tough times.
 This study will try to bring context to this tittle-tattle in the market, as to whether the US Stock Market is really heading towards another trough or is it just a hoax.<br/>

 The client, Ross, is a stock market enthusiast.
 He is excited about investing in the current dip that the stock market is witnessing.
-He has handed over the list of companies he is interested in and wants the data analyst team at Toronto Finances, to advice about the best two companies, he can potentially invest in.<br/>
+He has handed over the list of companies he is interested in and wants the data analyst team at Toronto Finances, to advice about the best two companies, he can potentially invest in.
+Ross is a risk-averser, therefore he wants to invest in the stocks which involves lesser risk.
+The team through the analysis will attempt to suggest a suitable stock as per the budget stated by the client.<br/>

 In this analysis, the team will use the historical data of stock prices of the list of seven companies, handed over by Ross, to predict the future stock prices.
 This analysis will also guide other investors to understand whether to invest in stocks of these particular companies.